infotexture/dita-bootstrap/README.md

 ### Bootswatch themes

 Alternate Bootstrap themes can be downloaded directly from [Bootswatch][9].

-To override the default theme, pass a Bootswatch theme name to the `dita` command via the `--bootstrap.theme` parameter:
+To override the default appearance with a Bootswatch theme, pass a theme name to the `dita` command via the `--bootstrap.theme` parameter:

 ```console
 dita --input=path/to/your.ditamap \